 Stories of overstretched schools relying on goodwill from the public are becoming the norm but has it always been this way?
-Have schools always been counting the pennies or were they flush with cash back in the good old days?
+Has there always been a lack of funding in schools or were they flush with cash back in the good old days?

 When essential supplies ran dangerously low I’d dip into a discount stationery shop and pick up some pens and pencils just to make sure the students had something to work with.
 As a teacher, you almost ask yourself why you wouldn’t.
 You want the best for your students.